Master P: Philanthropy

 Miller has dedicated his time to communities through P. Miller Youth Centers and his P. Miller Food Foundation for the Homeless.
 On July 12, 2005, Willie W. Herenton Jr, the mayor of Memphis, Tennessee, presented Miller with the key to the city.
 On April 27, 2010, Miller and his son Romeo were awarded the Certificate of Special Recognition from California Congresswoman Maxine Waters.
+In December 2013, Miller had a benefit concert to raise funds for the children of murder victim Andrea Arnold in Louisville.

 Personal life

 Miller is Catholic.
 In 1999, he donated $500,000 to the Catholic elementary school he attended and to two nearby churches.

 After 21 years of marriage Miller and his wife, Sonya C. Miller, separated in 2010 but Sonya did not file for a divorce until 2013.
-The former couple have 7 children together and Miller had 1 child out of the marriage and raised his brothers child, Veno, after he had been killed in a robbery in 1990.
+The former couple have 7 children together, including Romeo Miller.
+Miller also has another child by another woman.
+Sonya and Miller also raised their nephew after Miller's brother was killed in a robbery in 1990.

 In 2014, Sonya sued Miller, asking for almost 40% of their assets.
 Miller has claimed that the two had settled the matter privately in 2016 but it was never submitted to court.
 In December 2021, he asked the judge to declare him legally single.
 In May 2022, it was reported that the rapper was legally declared single.

-In 2007, he swore off of profanity and endorsed Barack Obama for President of the United States of America, contributing frequently to his campaign.
+In 2007, he swore off profanity and endorsed Barack Obama for President of the United States of America, contributing frequently to his campaign.

-On May 29, 2022, Miller announced that his daughter Tytyana Miller had died at 25 years old.
+On May 29, 2022, Miller announced that his daughter Tytyana Miller had died at 29 years old.